adammichaelwood/hackwrite/posts/file-names/index.md

 Mixed-case (upper and lower) can cause problems for naive search implementations, and also play havoc with uniqueness checks.
 So it makes sense to uniformly use lowercase.
 Underscores are [bad word separators](https://blog.codinghorror.com/of-spaces-underscores-and-dashes/), so use hyphens (dashes) instead.
 Unix, Linux, and Mac file systems, and URLs, all use slashes ( `/` ) as a path separator, and Windows/DOS uses the backwards slash ( `\` ), so avoid both of those characters.
 Single and double quote marks are extremely problematic in a number of contexts.
 Finally, dots typically have special meanings in file names.
 Only use them if you specifically know how.
 (Really, avoiding all punctuation is best.)

+(NOTE: Underscores, like dots, are used in particular situations with meaning.
+That is fine.
+But if you don't have a reason to use them *that you understand*, don't use them.)

 ## File Name Guidelines {#file-name-guidelinesn}

 Here's the compiled list of file name rules.